OSInside/kiwi/doc/source/working_with_images/custom_fstab_extension.rst

    the `/etc/fstab` file which controls the mounting of filesystems at boot time.

-In KIWI, all major filesystems that were created at image build time are handled by KIWI itself and setup in `/etc/fstab`.
+In {kiwi}, all major filesystems that were created at image build time are handled by {kiwi} itself and setup in `/etc/fstab`.
-Thus there is usually no need to add entries or change the ones added by KIWI.
+Thus there is usually no need to add entries or change the ones added by {kiwi}.
 However depending on where the image is deployed later it might be required to pre-populate fstab entries that are unknown at the time the image is build.